rjrjswrdvi/camunda-bpm-dev-docs/releases/Performing-a-Minor-Release.md

 ## Request the new license book

 Ask Ulrike to create the new license book.
 When received, put it to [`distro/license-book`](https://github.com/camunda/camunda-bpm-platform/tree/master/distro/license-book) folder.
+Then update the nexus link to the license book in the [docs](https://docs.camunda.org/manual/develop/introduction/licenses/#third-party-libraries).

 ## Prepare test plan